tskit-dev/tskit/docs/development.rst

 Submitted python code should conform to `PEP8 <https://www.python .org/dev/peps/pep-0008/>`_. `Black <https://github.com/psf/black>`_ and
-`flake8 <https://flake8.pycqa.org/en/latest/>`_ are used as part of the pre-commit checks for python code style and formatting.
+`flake8 <https://flake8.pycqa.org/en/latest/>`_ are used as part of the pre-commit hook for python code style and formatting.

+C code is formatted using `clang-format` with a custom
+configuration: `clang-format -i c/tskit/* c/tests/*.c c/tests/*.h`

 .. _sec_development_installing: